Smoking Brakes: What’s Causing It?

 Stuck Caliper or Wheel Cylinder

-Anything that hinders your caliper pistons from retracting or sliding back into their released position may cause too much friction, which will then cause a burning smell or smoke to emit from your brakes.
+Anything that hinders your caliper pistons from retracting or sliding back into their released position may cause too much friction coupled with heat and/or smoking.

 In a similar instance, a stuck wheel cylinder may also be the culprit.